 The Mega Mastodon is a fully automatic, flywheel-powered blaster that comes with an integrated dart drum that can hold 24 darts.
 It is also one of the largest Nerf blasters ever made, and that alone makes it special.

-The Mastodon does require six D-batteries to operate though, which makes the blaster noticeably heavier and also more expensive.
-But if we put that aside for a moment, the Mastodon is one of the best performing Mega blasters and is incredibly fun to operate.
+The Mastodon requires six D-batteries to operate, which makes the blaster noticeably heavier and also more expensive.
+But if we put that aside for a moment, the Mastodon is one of the best-performing Mega blasters and is incredibly fun to operate.